lucaspetter/timer/README.md

 ## Installation

-1. If you're running Mac OS X 10.10 Yosemite or later, you may need to turn on Dashboard if it isn't on already.
-(On Mac OS X 10.9 Mavericks and earlier, the Dashboard is always on.)
+1. If you're running OS X 10.10 Yosemite or later, you may need to turn on Dashboard if it isn't on already.
+(On OS X 10.9 Mavericks and earlier, the Dashboard is always on.)
 2. Download Timer.zip, then find it on your hard drive and double-click it to open it.
 ![Timer installation ](images/screenshots/installation1.jpg)
 3. Right-click on the Timer widget icon and select "Open" in the menu.
 (If you don't have a right mouse button, hold the "control" key on the keyboard then click the icon.)